dostonhamrakulov/Programming-Exercises-and-implementation-in-Java/README.md

 ## Exercise 3:
 Write a method in Java which takes String parameter and Character, then the method should remove the character from given String:

+You can find answer in the package name of "Third_exercise".

 ### Enjoy :)